jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Since, entering the Computer Age, dark majic has skyrocketed.
 The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.
 Small homes became McMansions with luxury baths and kitches.
 Cars got bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrious proportions.
 Food got supersized.
 Sugar was added to everything we eat.
 Instead of using digital technology to improve life on Earth, technology was used to make a matrix of dark majic that survived by increasing diabetes, laziness, and greed.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from making a new player god to upgrade, and enjoy the freedom, self-sufficiency, and collaboration of the Computer Age.

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Computer Age ourselves before the frontline gets so bad and so ununhappy we stat a revolution.
-We can usher in the era of mass collaboration ourselves.
+We can usher in the era of mass-collaboration ourselves.

 https://www.youtube.com/watch?v=A25EUhZGBws
 _This is a clip from The Big Short.
 About the Housing Crisis in 2008.
 This guy is our modern day Antagonist Executive.
 You're not supposed to understand the economic rationale of CDOs that makes him super wealthy, because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero.
 By the way, the 2008 economic risis was always going to happen.
 A world of dark majic spectacle, like McMansions, only lasts so long.
 And our economy will only get worst until we upgrade to the Computer Age via Techvolution._